The Pro Bowl might be a popularity contest in part, but the All Pro team is considered the more prestigious honor.

-The NFL announced the Associated Press' All-Pro first- and second-team roster Friday, and here's our take on the selections — which were mostly good picks:
+The NFL announced the Associated Press' All Pro first- and second-team roster today, and here's our take on the selections — which were mostly good picks:

 First team: Peyton Manning, Denver Broncos

 Manning was the only quarterback to garner (all 50) votes, and rightfully so.
 There was no other choice here, despite some contrarians wanting to vote for Tom Brady, or whomever else.